TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/DataFormats/T3datastructure/Elements/Index.rst

    Element
          <sheets>

    Description
-         Defines a collection of “sheets” which is like a one-dimensional list of independent Data Structures
+         Defines a collection of "sheets" which is like a one-dimensional list of independent Data Structures

    Child elements
          <[sheet name]>